Skip to content

 Yes!
 In some cases, if you have a personal or family history of a genetic condition, the genetic testing performed on our donors may not be sufficient for your pregnancy.
 Special testing may be available on your donor of interest.
 If you have a positive genetic test result or a family history of a genetic disease, please contact our Genetics Department at 877-743-6384 to obtain information about special testing options that may be available for your situation.

 Your DNA is a small part of who you are, but it can reveal a lot about you and where your ancestors came from.
-There are small variations in our DNA that are passed down through our families for generations and can be used to trace our ancestries back hundreds or thousands of years.
-Ancestry testing looks for variations in small regions of our DNA to provide an estimate of our geographical ethnicity.
-The specific regions of DNA analyzed have been selected because they are known to occur at different frequencies across different geographical populations at different points in history.
-The results are compared against a genetic database of variants associated with specific ancestries to provide us with our unique mixture of ancestral origins.
+Tiny variations in our DNA are passed down through families for generations and can be used to trace our ancestries back hundreds or even thousands of years.
+DNA Ancestry looks for these small DNA variations to estimate our geographical ethnicity.
+By comparing the results to a genetic database of lineages, we get a better understanding of where our ancestors came from.
+We created DNA Ancestry to provide an extra layer of information about our donors while protecting the privacy of everyone involved.
+You can view more information about our DNA Ancestry reports here or contact our Genetics Department at 877-743-6384.

 Your Cart